 Key Policy Features

-Your BYOD Policy needs to include employer and user responsibilities, a software application for managing the devices on the network, and a signed agreement stating that every employee understands and will comply.
+Your BYOD Strategy and Policy needs to include employer and user responsibilities, a software application for managing the devices on the network, and a signed agreement stating that every employee understands and will comply.

-Without a good BYOD policy, you’re simply not safe.
+Without a good BYOD agreement and policy, you’re simply not safe.

-If you’re using Office 365, you should be taking advantage of Microsoft Teams.
+If you’re using Microsoft 365, you should be taking advantage of Microsoft Teams.

-With an Office 365 E3 license, you’ll be able to use Teams for all of your messaging.
+With the 365 E3 license, you’ll be able to use Teams for all of your messaging.
 Video, audio, and text-based chat are all secured.
 Transfer files back and forth with full-time data encryption.
+All this in one cost saving package!

 Even if you don’t want to use Office 365, the free version of Teams will at least give you a secure location to chat over text and securely transfer files.
 Don’t let something as simple as the channel of communication cost you your data!